IngloriousCoderz/inglorious-engine/apps/its/README.md

 - **`.its` files:** TypeScript with IngloriousScript operators.
 Full type safety with `@ts-expect-error` on operator expressions.

 Choose `.ijs` for pure JavaScript projects, and `.its` when you want TypeScript's type safety.

+### Troubleshooting

+If you find that VS Code is not recognizing the global `v()` function, it might be because the TypeScript server hasn't loaded the global type definitions yet.
+A simple workaround is to open the `node_modules/@inglorious/babel-plugin-inglorious-script/types/globals.d.ts` file in your editor.
+This action typically prompts the TypeScript server to discover and load the global types, which should resolve the issue.